|Frequently Asked Questions

 their devoted families have always been the focal point of this kennel and our family.

-Q: Why don't you place your puppies with full registration for breeding?
+Q: Why do you not place your puppies with full registration for breeding purposes like most breeders?

 A: At current we are not selling any of our puppies with full registration for the purpose of